mildsunrise/jackpifm/README.md

 ## History

 This was originally published [here][original].
-I took the code and simplified some things (and complicated some others), made the code consistent and added JACK support.
+I took the code and simplified it, rewrote it in C, made it modular and consistent and added JACK support.

 Why JACK?
 JACK makes it easy for applications to share sound in a real-time way.
 You can even use it [over a network][NetJack] too.